LiskArchive/lisk-sdk/framework/src/components/README.md

 ### Logger

-Logger is responsible for all application-level logging activity and logs everything in JSON format.
+Logger is responsible for all application-level logging activity.
-This central logger component can be passed to any module, where it can be extended by adding module-specific fields.
+The logger component can be passed to any module, where it can be extended by adding module-specific behaviour.

 ### Storage

-This component is responsible for all database activity in the system.
+The storage component is responsible for all database activity in the system.
-The database component exposes an interface with specific features for getting or setting particular database entities.
+It exposes an interface with specific features for getting or setting particular database entities and a raw handler to the database object so that any module can extend it for its own use.

-It will also expose a raw handler to the database object so that any module can extend it for its own use.
+Find more details about the storage component in the dedicated [LIP](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0011.md).

 ### System